Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Application to Kawahara equation

 \subsection{First three eigencouples of \boldmath$\mathbb{L}+ D\mathbb{G}(\tilde{u})$\unboldmath}

 In this section, we return to the original setting where $\mathbb{L}$ and $D\mathbb{G}(\tilde{u})$ are defined on the full $H^l$ without any restriction to even functions.
 Here, $\tilde{u}$ denotes the soliton obtained in Theorem~\ref{th:proof_kdv}.
 We first notice that $\mathbb{L} + D\mathbb{G}(\tilde{u})$ only has real eigenvalues by self-adjointness on $L^2$.
-Therefore we replace $\mathbb{C}$ by $\mathbb{R}$ when using the results of Sections \ref{ssec:isolated} and \ref{ssec:pde_constraigned_case}.
+Therefore we replace $\mathbb{C}$ by $\mathbb{R}$ when using the results of Sections \ref{ssec:isolated} and \ref{sec : approximate inverse constrained}.
+First, we compute (see \cite{julia_cadiot}) numerical approximations of the first three eigencouples of $L + DG(U_0)$ which we denote by $(\nu_1,U_1),(\nu_2, U_2), (\nu_3,U_3)$ with $\nu_1 \leq \nu_2 \leq \nu_3$.
+Then, for all $1 \leq i \leq 3$, we project $U_i$ into $X^{N_0,k}_0$ and still call $U_i$ the projection.
+In particular, $U_i$ has a representation $u_i \in H^l_\om$.
+We want to use the set up of Section \ref{ssec:isolated} to prove that the above pairs are isolated eigencouples of the linearization.
+In particular, for each eigencouple we want to build an approximate inverse $\oA$ of $D\overline{\mathbb{F}}(\nu_i,u_i)$ using the construction derived in Section \ref{sec : approximate inverse constrained}.